Tax Treatment of Insurance Premium (Summary Table)

 Employer Under Legal Obligation to Payout to Employee

-The employees will be subject to tax on the share of benefits of premium paid if the employer is under legal obligation to disburse the payout to the employee in the event of claim.
+Employees will be taxed on the share of benefits of premium paid if the employer is legally obligated to give the payout to the employee in the event of claim.

 Administrative Concession Effective YA 2013

-Effective YA 2013, for group insurance policy where the employees are entitled to the payout contractually, employer can take up an administrative concession where the employees will not be taxed on the premiums , provided the employer does not claim a tax deduction for the said group insurance premiums in the corporate/business tax filing for the relevant year.
+Effective YA 2013, the employer may apply an administrative concession for group insurance policy where the employees are entitled to the payout contractually.
+Under this concession, employees will not be taxed on the premiums, provided the employer does not claim a tax deduction for the group insurance premiums in the corporate/business tax filing for the relevant year.

-No upfront approval for this administrative concession is required.
-Once the employer avails himself of the administrative concession, he should apply the treatment consistently for all employees covered by the group insurance policy (i.e. employer cannot choose to report the staff benefit on the share of premiums paid for only some employees covered by the group insurance policy and claim a partial deduction of premium paid in their corporate/business tax filing).
+No upfront approval is required for this administrative concession.
+Once the employer applies for the administrative concession, he should apply the same treatment consistently for all employees covered by the group insurance policy.
+For example, the employer cannot selectively report the staff benefit on the share of premiums paid for only some employees covered by the group insurance policy and claim a partial deduction of premium paid in their corporate/business tax filing.

 Preparation of IR8A